-Students will spend a week in each semester in the final two years of the MPharm undertaking EL.
-They will complete a week in hospital, community, primary care and specialist sites.
-In any given week of EL a quarter of the module will be in each sector and students will rotate through all sectors over the two years
+Year 4 students will spend a week in each semester and Year 5 students will spend two weeks in each semester of the MPharm undertaking EL.
+In any given week(s) of EL a quarter of the module will be in each sector and students will rotate through all sectors over the two years

-In year 4 students will be studying patients with CNS disorders, patients with malignancy and inflammatory conditions and patients with comorbidities.
-Their learning will build on Years 2 and 3 and students will revisit topics in ever increasing complexity.
+In year 4 students will study patients with CNS disorders, patients with malignancy and inflammatory conditions and patients with comorbidities.
+Their learning will build on Years 2 and3 and students will revisit topics in ever increasing complexity.

-In year 5, students are studying Advanced Clinical Practice and completing their projects.
+In year 5, students will study Advanced Clinical Practice and completing their projects.
 This module is about the students knowing how to justify their decisions on sound scientific principles and how to make clinical decisions and take acceptable risks.
 During this week of experiential learning students should be able to participate fully in all activities in the pharmacy and build on their experiences in years 2 - 4.

-As the amount of EL increases over the next few years students at this stage, especially Y5, should now start to be showing some of the skills and behaviours linked to Foundation Year.
+As the amount of EL increases over the next few years students at this stage, especially Y5, should now show some of the skills and behaviours linked to Foundation Year.
 Priority should be given to ensuring quality interactions with patients and other healthcare professionals and supporting services provided by the community pharmacy.